Yuexiaoxi10/CLASP-Project/Person-bin Detection/README.txt

-This folder provides the process of getting detections from person and bins
+This folder provides the process of getting detections for person and bins

 1. readGasonIntoXML(g_string,xml_saveDir)
   Read gt in .json file into .xml for training fasterRCNN, including bins and person